TheRecklessDoctor/Health_app/README.md

 to contribute to a solution by streamlining the process of diagnosing a patients sickness based on his/her prior illnesses.

 team members:
-Dayan Perera
+Dayan Perera,
-Anish Sura
+Anish Sura,
-Divya Reshmi
+Divya Reshmi,
 Sin Qi